Grym1314/Eloquent/README.md

 Please let me know if you see another way or extra material that maybe I should consider.

 I will start with the chapter 7, becuase I consider it is not necessary upload my notes about previus chapters.
-//But in the future I will put all that I understood from 1 to 6 chapter (So I will delete this line)